hanjinliu/whitecanvas/docs/categorical/cat_num.md

 canvas.show()
 ```

+## Overlaying Plots

+Some types of plots are implemented with methods to efficiently overlay them with other
+plots.
+All of them use method chaining so that the arguments can be auto-completed.

+### Rug plot over violin plot

-Rug plot can also be overlaid with violin plot with `with_rug` method.
+Violin plot can be overlaid with rug plot using `with_rug` method.

 ``` python
 #!name: categorical_axis_violin_with_rug